HannahKnights/Ruby-Fundamentals-MA-week-8-test/README.md

-## Friday test!
+## Friday test

-Here we're going to revisit the basics of Ruby.
+Maker's Academy traditional Friday test.
+This will be testing the basics of Ruby, the building blocks of the course.
+Here is the premise:

 There are 41 questions - you don't have to do every single one (although if you can, that's great).
 You should be able to do at least 50% of them.
 They vary in level from quite easy to fairly hard.
 Work through them and check if they're correct by running the specs.

 You should be able to answer most questions with a couple of lines of code, and just a few methods.
 If you're writing a long, complex solution, there's probably a better way.